pluralsh/documentation/pages/how-to/set-up/mgmt-cluster.md

 ---
 title: Setting Up a New Management (MGMT) Cluster
-description: Using Plural CLI to Deploy a Management (MGMT) Kubernetes Cluster
+description: Using Plural CLI to deploy a management (MGMT) Kubernetes cluster
 ---

 # Overview